 |API Hostname||Your API hostname (i.e.

-The OneLogin Authentication Factors page lists Duo Security.
+The OneLogin Authentication Factors page now lists Duo Security.
 You can configure policies that use the Duo factor next.

-Navigate to Settings → Security → Policies and click the NEW USER POLICY button.
+Navigate to Security → Policies and click the New User Policy button.

 Give the new policy a descriptive name, such as Duo MFA Policy, and click the checkmark button next to the policy name field to apply.